DragonflyTelescope/SEW/README.md

 # Overview

-`SEW` provides a simple user interface for running SExtractor from python.
+`SEW` provides a simple user interface for running Source Extractor from python.

 # Basic Usage

-`SEW` allows you to seamlessly work with both `numpy` arrays and fits files, which are the required input form for SExtractor.
+`SEW` seamlessly works with both `numpy` arrays and fits files, which is Source Extractor's required input format.

 ```python
 import sew